 - a) The following uses may be permitted on lands designated Uptown Local Corridor: - (i) residential uses, with the exception of single-detached dwellings; - (ii) retail and service commercial uses; and - (iii) office uses. - b) Office, retail and service commercial uses may be permitted, provided that: - (i) the use is located at grade; and - (ii) the use is located within a building containing residential uses above the first storey. - c) A maximum floor area ratio of development of 1.0:1 is an appropriate built form in Uptown Local Corridor lands.
-An increase to this floor area ratio may occur through a site-specific Zoning By-law amendment or minor variance application, without the need for an amendment to this Plan, provided that the objectives of the Uptown Local Corridor designation are maintained. - d) The minimum building height shall be two (2) storeys and the maximum building height shall not exceed four (4) storeys. - e) The Zoning By-law shall establish a maximum floor area and a maximum floor area at grade per individual retail and service commercial unit, based on such considerations as planned commercial function, built form, and contribution to achieving vibrant, active and walkable built environments in Uptown Local Corridor areas. - f) Development should be designed in a manner which allows for a continuous block face to be established across multiple developments and/or sites. - g) Surface parking areas shall not be located between a building and a public right-of-way.
+An increase to this floor area ratio may occur through a site-specific Zoning By-law amendment or minor variance application, without the need for an amendment to this Plan, provided that the objectives of the Uptown Local Corridor designation are maintained.

+- d) The minimum building height shall be two (2) storeys and the maximum building height shall not exceed four (4) storeys. - e) The Zoning By-law shall establish a maximum floor area and a maximum floor area at grade per individual retail and service commercial unit, based on such considerations as planned commercial function, built form, and contribution to achieving vibrant, active and walkable built environments in Uptown Local Corridor areas. - f) Development should be designed in a manner which allows for a continuous block face to be established across multiple developments and/or sites. - g) Surface parking areas shall not be located between a building and a public right-of-way.

-8.1.1(4.7) UPTOWN RESIDENTIAL - MEDIUM DENSITY DESIGNATION
+8.1.1(4.11)8.1.1(4.7) UPTOWN RESIDENTIAL - MEDIUM DENSITY DESIGNATION a) To preserve the existing established, lower intensity residential neighbourhood area located east of Appleby Line.

-8.1.1(4.7.1) OBJECTIVE
+8.1.1(4.11.1)8.1.1(4.7.1) OBJECTIVE